ansermino/CodeLens/deliverables/iteration-01.plan.md

 #### Roles & responsibilities

-Describe the different roles on the team and the responsibilities associated with each role.

-Team Lead: The team leader organizes the meetings and goes over the lists of tasks left over or future tasks, and allocates the priority of the tasks.
+Team Lead: Daniel Chan
+ * Responsible for organizing meeting
+ * Responsible for delegating tasks to the teams
+ * Responsible for prioritizing tasks

+Front End Developers: Daniel Chan, Frank Karunaratna, David Ansermino
-Front-end Developer(s): The front-end developers are responsible for implementing visual elements that users see and interact with.
-They work closely with back-end developers so that their code integrates and functions as designed.
+ * Responsible for implementing visual elements that the users will interact with

-Back-end Developer(s): The back-end developers are responsible for server-side logic and integration of the work front-end developers do.

-Code Reviewer(s): The code reviewer is responsible for catching any logic/styling errors created by the individual that opened the merge request.
+ * Will work closely with the back end team to make sure our code will integrate well

+Back End Develpers: Patrick Gronowski, Ivan Topolcic, Ihor Veselovskyy
+ * Responsible for server side logic
+ * Will integrate the work of the front end team
+ * Will develop ways to detect plagiarism

+Code Reviewer(s): All
+ * We will review eachothers code periodically to make sure our code is up to standard

 #### Events

 Describe meetings (and other events) you are planning to have:

- * When and where?
-In-person or online?
- * What's the purpose of each meeting?
- * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.
+ * We will have weekly meetings in BA2270 to make sure all team members are up to date on their work.
+ * If a team member cannot make it to the meeting they will be expected to join via Skype or Google Hangouts.
+ * During the meetings each team member will go over what they have done for that week.
+ * We will also be communicating daily through Slack and Facebook if we have questions or concerns about our job.
+ * Our team will also be utilizing a Trello Board to make sure we stay on track.

 #### Artifacts